Icinga/get-started-docs/README.md

 - IcingaDB
 - Director (maybe?)

+It should be one Single Node environment that monitors itself.

 Maybe in the end there could be further topics, that can be linked.
 Like link to the docs of "How to add a check" and the like.